 Whanganui Geospatial Data Portal using Open Source Solutions [Webinar]

-The Whanganui Geospatial Data Portal provides a publicly accessible solution to providing geospatial datasets relating to the Whanganui District.
+The Whanganui Geospatial Data Portal provides geospatial datasets relating to the Whanganui District that are publicly accessible.

 The following open source geospatial solutions make up the portal: